 Moving to Seoul

-As the political, cultural, financial and educational hub of the country, it is hardly surprising that Seoul is the most popular choice for expats moving to South Korea.
+As the political, cultural, financial and educational hub of the country, it's hardly surprising that Seoul is the most popular choice for expats moving to South Korea.

 The lifestyle in Seoul is equally diverse as the city provides a range of activities to appeal to shoppers, nightlife hoppers, sports enthusiasts and art lovers.